James Grimston, 1st Earl of Verulam: Life and career

 He was the son of James Grimston, 3rd Viscount Grimston of Gorhambury House and Harriot Walter.

 In 1802 he was elected to the House of Commons for St Albans, a seat he held until 1808, when he succeeded his father as fourth Viscount Grimston and second Baron Verulam and entered the House of Lords.
 The latter year, he also succeeded his maternal cousin as tenth Lord Forrester.

 In 1815 he was created Viscount Grimston and Earl of Verulam in the Peerage of the United Kingdom.
 He later held the honorary post of Lord Lieutenant of Hertfordshire from 1823 to 1845.

 Marriage and issue

-In 1807, he married Lady Charlotte Jenkinson, daughter of Charles Jenkinson, 1st Earl of Liverpool.
+In 1807, he married Lady Charlotte Jenkinson, daughter of Charles Jenkinson, 1st Earl of Liverpool and Catherine Bishopp.
 They had six sons and four daughters, and all of their daughters married earls: